laravel/vapor-docs/1.0/projects/environments.md

 vapor env:pull production
 ```

-Once this command has been executed, a `.env.{environment}` while will be placed in your application's root directory.
+Once this command has been executed, a `.env.{environment}` file will be placed in your application's root directory.
 To update the environment's variables, simply open and edit this file.
 When you are done editing the variables, use the `env:push` command to push the variables back to Vapor:

 ```bash
 vapor env:push production